guillesanbri/guillesanbri.github.io/_posts/2025-4-20-layernorm-tanh.md

 A few weeks ago, Meta published [Transformers without Normalization](https://arxiv.org/abs/2503.10622) and introduced **Dynamic Tanh (DyT)**, a surprisingly simple replacement for normalization layers (usually **LayerNorm** and **RMSNorm** in transformers).

 I recommend giving the paper a read, but in summary: turns out that normalization layers' input-output mapping closely resembles tanh functions.
-Based on this observation, they keep the learnable $$\gamma$$ and $$\beta$$ to scale a tanh function and introduce a new learnable parameter $$\alpha$$ that scales the inputs, replacing LayerNorm.
+Based on this observation, they replace normalization layers with a linear transformation of a tanh (learnable $$\gamma$$ and $$\beta$$) and a new learnable parameter $$\alpha$$ that scales the inputs.
 This results in:

 $$\text{DyT}(x) = \gamma * \text{tanh}(\alpha x) + \beta$$